Positron11/recipe-dsl/notepad/code.md

 - Use `modifiers` field or "..." comment as a cop-out for representation we haven't strictly figured out yet

+## Challenges (Playground)

+- Name `Action` instances accordng to their PPC output
+- Used LLMs as much as possible to generate challenge solutions, as a sort of "proof of concept" for development of automated pipeline

 ## To-Do

 - Data validation
+- lexicon construction and instance loader
+- DSL compiler